 DNS-Accountants

-Self-employed daily
+Self-employed daily food allowance

 What do you mean by Self-employed daily food allowance?

-What do you mean by a Self-employment?
+What do you mean by self-employment

-Self-employment is a situation where in which an individual is working for himself rather than working for an employer against monthly salary or wage and although various agencies see and define self-employment in their own way, generally self-employed people includes sole traders, contractors, director of a limited company or those having partnership in the businesses and this term is often misunderstood as being a business owner, both are different situation, where in the former one, the person is working and involved in day-to-day operations of the company whereas in the later case, he is the person who owns the business but does not work and involved in the day-to-day company operations.
+misunderstood as being a business owner, both are different situation, where in the former one, the person is working and involved in day-to-day operations of the company whereas in the later case, he is the person who owns the business but does not work and involved in the day-to-day company operations.
 As per 2016 statistics, there are approximately 14 million self-employed workers in the United Kingdom and UK law allows them to work as a sole trader or as a partner in a limited liability partnership, but not through an incorporated or unlimited liability company and thus there are various types of self-employment such as:

-2. Sole-traders or proprietors: Sole proprietors are people who own and run unincorporated businesses and in case of partnerships, it involves at least two or more people and often hires a small number of employees in order to run day to day operations.
+• Sole-traders or proprietors: Sole proprietors are people who own and run unincorporated businesses and in case of partnerships, it involves at least two or more people and often hires a small number of employees in order to run day to day operations.

 The reason why most of the young generation is taking self-employment route is because of its numerous advantages, such as:

-• Work where you like: Being a self-employed gives you the freedom to work from your bedroom in your nightwear and even if your business demands for a location, you can choose to choose your own location.
+• Work where you like: Being self-employed gives you the freedom to work from your bedroom in your nightwear and even if your business demands for a location, you can choose to choose your own location.

-• Choose the people you work with: Self-employment gives you a wonderful opportunity to select the people you want to work with and thus saves you from getting stuck with frustrating co-workers.
+• Choose the people you work with: Self-employment gives you a wonderful opportunity to select the people you want to work with and thus saves you from getting stuck with frustrating coworkers.

 • Your passion is your work: And most importantly, you are working what you love.

-2. Travel costs: Travel costs including hiring of vans or cabs including train, bus, and plane or taxi costs as a part of your travel costs and is an allowable expense.
+• Travel costs: Travel costs including hiring of vans or cabs including train, bus, and plane or taxi costs as a part of your travel costs and is an allowable expense.
 Travel costs for the self-employed are a bit different from those who are operating through a limited company.

-3. Health insurance premiums: You can deduct your health insurance premiums as a part of expenses and can be claimed.
+• Health insurance premiums: You can deduct your health insurance premiums as a part of expenses and can be claimed.

-4. Publications and Subscriptions: If you have subscribed for specialized magazines, journals and books directly related to your business, and then the cost related to it can easily be claimed.
+• Publications and Subscriptions: If you have subscribed for specialised magazines, journals and books directly related to your business, and then the cost related to it can easily be claimed.
 For example, as a restaurant owner, if you have subscribed for a daily newspaper then it is not sufficient enough to be considered a business expense, however, if you have subscribed to “Nation’s Restaurant News” in order to understand and give a boost to your business, then you can claim its cost and it comes as a deductible and allowable expense.

-6. Meals: Food allowance for self-employed was not allowed earlier because HMRC was of the view that everyone must eat in order to live and thus it was not an allowable expense but later on this was abolished and now you can easily claim your food allowance too.
+• Meals: Food allowance for self-employed was not allowed earlier because HMRC was of the view that everyone must eat in order to live and thus it was not an allowable expense but later on this was abolished and now you can easily claim your food allowance too.

-Being a self-employed, you are allowed to include your food and drink bills as allowable expenses, provided that the expense is done while you are on a business trip.
+Being self-employed, you are allowed to include your food and drink bills as allowable expenses, provided that the expense is done while you are on a business trip.
 However, you cannot claim the same if the food you have indulged in a lavish or extravagant one and HMRC allows you to deduct 50% of your meal’s actual cost in case you have saved the receipts and 50% of the standard meal allowance if you have the records of the time, place and business purpose of your travel but not your actual meal receipts.

-1. The expenses incurred on foods and drinks must be during your business travel only and
+• The expenses incurred on foods and drinks must be during your business travel only and

-3. You stay overnight on a business trip.
+• You stay overnight on a business trip.

 • Breakfast rates: A standard rate of £5 can be paid if you are leaving the house earlier than usual and before 6 a.m.